INTMaxMood/git-multiclone/README.md

 ## Description

-Download the repositories that you have marked with an star from github.
+Download user repositories from github with simple bash script!
+This tool also allow get repo that you have marked with an star from github.

 ## Parameters